nickkarandejs/mopidy-jukebox/README.md

 You should make a Cron job to do the following `mopidy cacher && mopidy local scan` at whatever frequency you want the music files to be updated.
 Correct values for this depend on your local machines and how often they like getting scraped.

 ## Raspberry Pi notes
-* A hifiberry and the [Linux install guide for said](https://www.hifiberry.com/guides/configuring-linux-3-18-x/) are recommended.
+* A HiFiBerry and the [Linux install guide for said](https://www.hifiberry.com/guides/configuring-linux-3-18-x/) are recommended.
 * If `aplay /usr/share/sounds/alsa/Front_Right.wav` plays back things ok, then Mopidy should be ok as well.
 * Use of my [Raspberry Chef](https://github.com/palfrey/raspberry-chef) work and this repository *should* work...